ima-eky/100-days-of-code-course/day-4/README.md

 - To be played against computer.
 - Rock wins scissors,scissors wins paper,paper wins rock.
-- Scores are recorded for each game and total score is hown at the end of all games.
+- Scores are recorded for each game and total score is shown at the end of all games.
 - You can choose how many times you want to play.
 - Random module was used to determine how computer played.[Python Random Module](https://www.w3schools.com/python/module_random.asp)(You have to **import random**)